salvq/presence-detection/README.md

 **4. HTTP server for serving `database.json` file**

-To make easy sharing json file across different devices and docker container, I use HTTP server to localy expose `database.json`, just copy json file to dedicated folder for instance `/share/Container/simplehttpserver`.
+To make sharing file json easy across different devices and docker containers, I use HTTP server to localy expose `database.json`.
+Just copy `database.json` file to host folder, for instance `/share/Container/simplehttpserver/database.json`.

 More details how to setup an easy HTTP server you can find on the [link](https://github.com/salvq/simplehttpserver)